 These sorts of exercises place a greater emphasis on the upper back, quads, and core muscles as the lifter is trying to prevent the torso from being ‘pulled forward’.

-Unique to the Zercher squat, because the lifter is essentially ‘carrying’ the weight in their arms throughout the movement, the biceps and shoulders (front delts) are also challenged significantly.
+You're essentially ‘carrying’ the weight in your arms throughout the movement.
+The biceps and shoulders (front delts) are also challenged significantly.

 Step 1: Place The Barbell In The Crease Of The Elbow

 The Zercher squat places the barbell in the crease of the elbow where the lifter ‘hugs’ the weight as close to their body as possible.
-A common technique is to overlap the hands to add additional upper body strength.
+A common technique is overlapping the hands to add upper body strength.

 Step 2: Set Your Feet